Because heroes can have desk jobs

 - 5-Year B.S./M.S.
 Program or 18-Month M.S.

 - Real-World Educators

 5-Year B.S./M.S.
 Cybersecurity Program

-Our Dual Degree Program in Cybersecurity provides talented students the opportunity to complete both their bachelor's and master's degree in only five years.
+Our Dual Degree Program in Cybersecurity provides talented students with the opportunity to complete both their bachelor's and master's degrees in only five years.
 Graduates of this challenging but rewarding dual program go on to take leadership positions in business and in the government.